 In addition, furnaces from leading brands won’t have the same average life as those from newborn brands.

 However, HVAC contractors estimate that the average life of most furnaces ranges between 15 and 30 years.
-If you don’t assign a professional to inspect and fine-tune your furnace regularly, you shouldn’t expect it to go over 15 years.
+If you don’t assign a professional to regularly inspect and fine-tune your furnace, you shouldn’t expect it to go over 15 years.

 And if it does, most of its remaining useful life would be chaotic.
-You’ll be forced to stay in the cold or hot temperatures even when the system is running.
+You’ll need to stay in the cold or hot temperatures even when the system is running.
 Your HVAC contractor will as well be a frequent paid guest in your home.

 What May Make My Furnace not hit the Average Maximum Lifespan of 30 Years?

 Every furnace that meets the industry quality and durability standards can hit the average maximum life of 30 years.